-The U.S. dollar value of a Basket of Shares at 4:00 p.m., New York time, on the trade date of a creation or redemption order is equal to the "Basket Amount", which is the number of Bitcoins required to create or redeem a Basket of Shares, multiplied by the "Index Price," which is the U.S. dollar value of a Bitcoin derived from the Digital Asset Trading Platforms that are reflected in the CoinDesk Bitcoin Price Index (XBX) (the "Index"), calculated at 4:00 p.m., New York time, on each business day.
+The U.S. dollar value of a Basket of Shares at 4:00 p.m., New York time, on the trade date of a creation or redemption order is equal to the "Basket Amount", which is the number of Ether required to create or redeem a Basket of Shares, multiplied by the "Index Price," which is the U.S. dollar value of an Ether derived from the Digital Asset Trading Platforms (as defined herein) that are reflected in the CoinDesk Ether Price Index (ETX) (the "Index"), calculated at 4:00 p.m., New York time, on each business day.
 The Index Price is calculated using non-GAAP methodology and is not used in the Trust's financial statements.